preames/public-notes/multiple-exit-vectorization.rst

 The key changes neeed to support this were:

-* Auditting the vectorizer source and fixing a number of places where the exit was assumed to also be the latch for historical reasons.
+* Auditing the vectorizer source and fixing a number of places where the exit was assumed to also be the latch for historical reasons.
 * Extending the existing 'requireScalarEpilogue' mechanism to *unconditionally* branch to the epilogue loop.
 * Adding "has a non-latch exit" as a reason to require a scalar epilogue.

 Worth noting is that this transform only works when we can compute a precise trip count for the original scalar loop.
-Thankfully, SCEV has a bunch of infrastructure for that already and the vectorize gets to imply rely on it.
+Thankfully, SCEV has a bunch of infrastructure for that already and the vectorizer gets to implicitly rely on it.
 It is worth noting that SCEV is only able to analyze loop exits which dominate the latch.
 As a result, the vectorizer is also limited to vectorizing loops where all exits dominate the latch.

 The Mechanics of Multiple Exits
 -------------------------------